NatureGeorge/refold/README.md

 # refold

-Reproduction of computational studies of protein structure.
+Reproduction of computational studies of biomacromolecule structures.